 Telephone: 416-289-5000, ext.
 8068

-Centennial’s Fitness and Health Promotion Program is comprised of hands-on practical learning in laboratory and placement settings, and a comprehensive academic grounding that will prepare you for a career assisting individuals and groups to reach their highest potential for overall well being.
+Centennial's Fitness and Health Promotion program is comprised of hands-on practical learning in laboratory and placement settings, and a comprehensive academic grounding that prepares you for a career assisting individuals and groups to reach their highest potential for overall well being.

 - Anatomy and physiology

 - Injury management

 - Computer skills